axibase/atsd/api/sql/examples/regularize.md

 ### Alignment

 The default `CALENDAR` alignment defines regular timestamps according to the calendar.
 For example, a 30 second interval starts at 0 seconds each minute.
-Additionally, a 5 minute interval starts at 0 seconds every 5 minutes, beginning with 0 minute of the current hour.
+Additionally, a 5 minute interval starts at 0 seconds every 5 minutes, beginning with the 0 minute of the current hour.

 #### `CALENDAR`